 - Have a minimum cumulative undergraduate grade point average of 2.75.
 If GPA is below 2.75, an interview is required.

-graduate application form along with:
+- Submit the graduate application form along with:

 - a current resume